 Some questions you may have for us:

 We have a highly trained and experienced medical and clinical staff.
-Our Board Certified Psychiatrist, who specializes in adolescent psychiatry, is on call 24-hours a day.
-Each of our campuses’ nursing departments are headed by registered nurses.
+Our Board Certified Psychiatrist, who specializes in adolescent psychiatry, is on call 24 hours a day.
+Our nursing department is headed by a Registered Nurse.
 We have clinicians with a wide variety of expertise and experience.
-All family and individual therapists are masters or PhD-level therapists.
-Our recreation therapists hold bachelor degrees and are certified in their field.
+All family and individual therapists are master's or PhD-level therapists.
+Our recreation therapists hold bachelor's degrees and are certified in their field.
 All therapists have expertise in family therapy but come from a variety of fields: marriage and family therapy, psychology, social work, and recreation therapy.
 We have a team of professionals who not only carry the needed credentials, but are capable of building therapeutic relationships, are effective, and share a true passion for working with adolescents and families.

 Students may not contact anyone whom you do not permit them to contact.
 As a parent, you provide us with an approved mailing list and an approved calling list of the people that your daughter may contact.